Profession Calculators

 Accuracy and Disclaimer

-Home office deduction rules are governed by IRS Publication 587 and Form 8829.
+Home office deduction calculations are governed by IRS Publication 587 and Form 8829.
 This calculator provides estimates based on the information entered.
-Actual deductions depend on meeting the exclusive and regular use test, proper documentation, and your specific tax situation.
-The depreciation estimate uses a simplified approximation.
-Consult a licensed tax professional for accurate deduction calculations and to understand the implications of depreciation recapture.
+The deduction is subject to the exclusive and regular use test, which must be verified by the taxpayer.
+Depreciation estimates use simplified approximations; actual depreciation may differ based on placed-in-service date and allowable basis.
+The actual tax savings depend on your specific tax situation including state tax rules.
+Consult a licensed tax professional for accurate deduction calculation and documentation guidance.